-The Association's loan portfolio and overall credit quality continued to improve over the course of 2019.
-As of December 31, 2019, the percentage of fully acceptable loans and other assets especially mentioned increased to 97.92 percent compared to 97.57 percent for the prior year end.
+Despite the unfavorable economic conditions, the Association's loan portfolio and overall credit quality continued to improve over the course of 2021.
+As of December 31, 2021, the percentage of fully acceptable loans and other assets especially mentioned increased to 99.0 percent compared to 98.8 percent for the prior year end.
 The strong credit quality can be attributed to growth in quality loan volume and the resolution of criticized accounts.

-The Association's part-time farm segment, which is heavily dependent on non-farm employment, is its largest loan portfolio concentration at 36 percent of total loans.
-Credit quality in this segment ended 2019 at 97.8 percent acceptable, up from 97.4 percent acceptable at December 31, 2018.
-North Carolina's unemployment rate was 3.3 percent as of December 31, 2019, down from 3.6 percent as of December 31, 2018.
-Given strong overall job growth in the Association's footprint, credit quality in the part-time farm segment is expected to remain at or near current levels, with moderate portfolio growth.
+The Association's part-time farm segment, which is heavily dependent on non-farm employment, is the largest loan portfolio concentration at 40 percent of total loans.
+Credit quality in this segment ended 2021 at 98.3 percent acceptable, up from 97.9 percent acceptable, at December 31, 2020.
+North Carolina's unemployment rate was 3.7 percent as of December 31, 2021, down from 6.2 percent as of December 31, 2020.
+The solid performance and favorable outlook of the part-time segment is due to significant repayment-source diversification.
+Additionally, the industries that support the non-farm repayment have seen relatively fewer job losses during the pandemic.

-Poultry constituted 26 percent of loan volume at year-end and is the Association's second largest portfolio segment.
-Credit quality in the poultry segment was 96.7 percent acceptable at year-end 2019, up from 96.5 percent at prior year end.
-Overall, 2019 was a good year for North Carolina poultry producers.
-Demand for chicken, both domestic and exported, remained strong, aided by improvements in the overall economy.
-Expansion in most areas of the Association's footprint is expected to slow slightly in 2020, with relatively modest increases in the number of new growers and houses.
+Poultry constituted 21 percent of loan volume at year-end, and is the Association's second largest portfolio segment.
+Credit quality in the poultry segment was 97.0 percent acceptable at year-end 2021, up from 96.9 percent at prior year-end.
+Overall, 2021 was a good year for North Carolina poultry producers, as demand for chicken, both domestic and exported, remained strong.
+Expansion in most areas of the Association's footprint is expected to continue to slow slightly in 2022, with relatively modest increases in the number of new growers and houses.

-While the Association's primary portfolio segments performed well in 2019, other segments faced challenges.
-The dairy, grain, and tobacco segments, due primarily to depressed prices and/or adverse weather conditions, underperformed the aggregate portfolio in terms of credit quality, but stabilized mid-year and began to improve in the fourth quarter.
-The dairy, grain, and tobacco segments represent 3.0, 8.6, and 3.1 percent of the Association's portfolio, respectively.
+While the Association's primary portfolio segments performed well in 2021, other segments faced challenges.
+The dairy, row crop/grain, and tobacco segments, due primarily to depressed prices and/or adverse weather conditions, underperformed the aggregate portfolio in terms of credit quality; however, row crop/grain prices began to improve in second half of the year.
+The dairy, row crop/grain, and tobacco segments represent 2, 9, and 3 percent of the Association's portfolio, respectively.